Profile

 Shiv Shrestha, known as the 'Action King' of Nepali cinema, has been a towering figure in the industry since his 1982 debut in Jeevan Rekha.
 Born and raised in Biratnagar, his career spans Nepali, Pakistani, Bangladeshi, and Japanese cinema.

-Biratnagar has been home to an extraordinary range of talent — from politicians to poets to national cricketers.
-Here are more people who carry the city's legacy.
+From politicians to poets to national cricketers — more people who carry the city's legacy.

 Politics & Public Service